Alva-Theaters/Sorcerer/maintenance/DEVELOPERS.md

 The *utils.parse_mixer_channels(input_string)* function converts a string of mixer channel numbers into a list of tuples.
 You pass it the input string, and it returns a list of tuples.
 This is typically used when you want concurrent groups when user uses () ().
 So for example, if you were to pass this function "(1 - 5) (6 - 10)", the function would return [(1, 2, 3, 4, 5), (6, 7, 8, 9, 10)].
 Whereas the normal *parse_channels(input_string)* function would just return a list if integers regardless of () in the input string.

-The try_parse_int function safely converts a value to an integer, avoiding runtime errors.
-You pass it the value, and it returns the integer or None.

 The swap_preview_and_program function swaps the preview and program for the ALVA M/E Switcher.
 You pass it a list of cues, and it doesn’t return anything.

 The frame_to_timecode function converts the current frame number to a timecode string format (00:00:00:00).
 You pass it the frame number and optionally the frames per second (fps), and it returns the timecode string.
 The time_to_frame function converts a given time of a song to a frame number.
 You pass it the time, frame rate, and the start frame of the song strip, and it returns the frame number.